JialeCao001/SipMask/README.md

 - Model with the input size of 800&times;1333 fcoses on high accuracy, which is trained in RetinaNet style.
 - Model with the input size of 544&times;544 fcoses on fast speed, which is trained in SSD style.
 - ++ indicates adding deformable convolutions with interval of 3 in backbone and mask re-scoring module.
-- The implemented FCOS in mmdetection is a slightly worse than that in maskrcnn-benchmark.

 ## SipMask-VIS (video instance segmentation)
 - This project is an implementation for video instance segmenation based on [mmdetection](https://github.com/open-mmlab/mmdetection).